AntiDoteMA/logistics-manager-web/AI-Worker-Main-instruction.ai.md

 ### **✅ COMPLETED MODULES**
 - ✅ Complete modular architecture implementation
-- ✅ All 8 business modules fully operational
+- ✅ All 8 business modules mostly operational (some functionality and bugs still need work,refer to AI-Instructions.inprocess.ai.md)
+   - Some functionality gaps to fill
+   - Bugs that need to be fixed
+   - Features that may need completion or refinement
 - ✅ Service and API layer separation
 - ✅ Blueprint routing system
 - ✅ Authentication and user management